 Are Cash out Odds Fair?

-Cash out is not free to run and there is both a cost and commission to this service just as with any other.
+Cash out is not free to run, and there is both a cost and commission to this service just as with any other.

 This doesn’t mean you shouldn’t use cash out.
-If you cash out early and the bet does go on to lose then even though you’ve paid double commission you’ve still got more than would have had if you hadn’t cashed out.
+If you cash out early and the bet does go on to lose then even though you’ve paid double commission you’ve still got more than you would have had if you hadn’t cashed out.

 Delay and Suspension of Markets

-If you are trying to cash out on a football game for example and there is a free kick about to take place at the time then it is highly likely the market will be suspended until the result of the free kick is known.
+If you are trying to cash out on a football game for example and there is a free kick about to take place at the time, then it is highly likely the market will be suspended until the result of the free kick is known.

 Live Betting and Streaming